kelseyhightower/event-gateway-on-kubernetes/README.md

 ```
 HTTP/1.1 200 OK
+Compute-Type: container
 Date: Tue, 08 May 2018 23:35:35 GMT
 Content-Length: 27
 Content-Type: text/plain; charset=utf-8

 {"message": "Hello World!"}
 ```

+> Notice the value of the `Compute-Type` HTTP header.
+It was set to `container` by the echo service.

 Review the `echo` container logs: